IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 resources, and custom resource definitions, since that is what we will use to create our operator.

 ### Custom Resources(CRs) - Custom API endpoints

-A resource is an endpoint in the Kubernetes API that stores a collection of API objects of a certain kind.
+A CR declares that a new service instance should exist with the configuration specified in the `spec` section.
+The operator's controller's reconcile loop acts like an admin using `kubectl` using the Kube API as directed by the custom controller to modify the current state.

-A custom resource definition is a schema that defines the fileds and types of fields within an instance of a Custom Resource.
-We will use a Custom Resource Definition as one of the initial steps when developing our operator.
+A <b>custom resource definition is a schema that defines the fileds and types of fields within an instance of a Custom Resource.</b> We will use a Custom Resource Definition as one of the initial steps when developing our operator.
 Here are two useful details about Custom Resources:

 1. CRs hold structured data, and the Kubernetes API server provides a mechanism for reading and setting their files as you would those in a native resource, by using kubectl or another API client.